kunalrewatkar/Face-Recogniz-attendace-Systm/README.md

 # Face-Recogniz-attendace-Systm

-Title: Building a Face Recognition Attendance System in Python
+Title:  Face Recognition Attendance System in Python

  In this post, I'm going to walk you through how I built this system using Python, the Face Recognition library, and more.